 In order to save space, not all SimplyFile functions and buttons are visible by default.
-Use the Toolbar tab of the Options window to configure which buttons are shown.
+Use the UI tab of the Options window to configure which buttons are shown.

 For even quicker access to the SimplyFile functionality, you can configure hotkeys for its most frequently used commands.
 Hotkeys will allow you to work even faster without taking your hands off the keyboard.
 See Hotkeys tab of the Options window.

-The large, left-most button, available on the Outlook 2010 Ribbon.
-It displays the most relevant folder for the currently selected message.
-Click this button to file the selected message(s) to this folder.
+The left-most buttons display the most relevant folders for the currently selected message.
+Click one of these buttons to file the selected message(s) to this folder.

 The button label displays folder’s short name.
 The full folder path is shown in the tooltip, when you mouse over the button.